'These cards do not carry the force of law': DOJ warns of fake coronavirus mask exception cards

 The cards say in part "I am exempt from any ordinance requiring face mask usage in public.
 Wearing a face mask posses [sp] a mental and or physical risk to me.
 Under the Americans with Disability Act (ADA) I'm not required to disclose my condition to you."

 The warning which first came from the United States Attorney's office in the Middle District of North Carolina pointed to the spelling and other errors in the card.
-The U.S. Attorney's office says that the postings, cards or flyers were not issued by DOJ.
+The U.S. Attorney's office says that the postings, cards or flyers were not issued and are not endorsed by DOJ.

 The district attorney said the fraudulent postings, cards, or flyers circulating on the internet regarding the Americans with Disabilities Act and the use of face masks due to the COVID-19 pandemic, may even include the United States Department of Justice's seal.